dqops/dqo/docs/working-with-dqo/run-data-quality-checks/run-data-quality-checks.md

     (only in Profiling section), or preview tables (only in Profiling section).

     The table with data quality checks contains a list of checks divided into different data quality subcategories that you can expand and collapse by clicking on an arrow.
-[Learn more about the different check subcategories.](../../../dqo-concepts/checks/#categories-of-checks)
+[Learn more about the different check categories.](../../dqo-concepts/checks/index.md#categories-of-checks)

     The right side of the table allows setting different threshold levels (severity levels).
-[Lear more about threshold levels ](../../../dqo-concepts/checks/#severity-levels)
+[Learn more about threshold levels ](../../dqo-concepts/checks/index.md#issue-severity-levels)

 3. Enable the check of interest by clicking the switch button next to the name of the check in the list on the right.